 |8849 (Schedule 2)||Sales by Registered Ultimate Vendors|

 |8849 (Schedule 5)||Section 4081(e) Claims|

 |8849 (Schedule 3)||Certain Fuel Mixtures and the Alternative Fuel Credit|

 The Internal Revenue Service usually releases income tax forms for the current tax year between October and January, although changes to some forms can come even later.
 We last updated Federal Form 8849 from the Internal Revenue Service in February 2020.

 Historical Past-Year Versions of Federal Form 8849

-We have a total of seven past-year versions of Form 8849 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eight past-year versions of Form 8849 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 8849 (Rev. August 2014)